 All of these things can pose a huge financial burden, and insurance carriers faced with covering a work-related spinal cord injury will do everything they can to avoid taking responsibility.
-That’s why it’s critical to hire a good workers’ compensation attorney if you or someone you love has suffered an on-the-job spinal cord injury.
+The insurance company’s priority is not the health of the worker.
+Their priority is to save the insurance company’s money.
+That’s why it’s critical to hire a good Workers’ Compensation attorney if you or someone you love has suffered an on-the-job spinal cord injury.

 - severity of the injury

 - ability to return to work in any capacity